Fall 2019 Course Descriptions

 Victor Holtcamp, Assistant Professor, Theatre and Dance | BIO

 A student adopts and inhabits a new city, becoming native.
 Keep a journal of New Orleans.
 Write it down!
 Take moments, ideas to reflect the experience among peers living in the Crescent City.
 Write letters, poems, and lyrics, discussed during workshops in class and on excursions in the city.
 Become thoughtful...listen, read, write, converse through language.
 A journal may recollect moments in tranquility (Wordsworth) or may take the form of day-to-day experience (Bosworth).

 During particular classes the student will be asked to write while on a streetcar, in Audubon Park, and on the levee by the Mississippi river.
 Students will keep a journal, participate in a writer’s workshop, give a class presentation, and write a research paper.
 Participation is a must.
 There are no examinations.

-Beau Boudreaux, Adjunct Faculty, School of Professional Advancement | BIO
+Beau Boudreaux, Adjunct Lecturer, School of Professional Advancement | BIO

 As the concept of local foodways becomes entrenched in the growing “foodie” culture of the United States, local food and local dishes become an ever more important marker of place.
 Whether justified or not, Creole and Cajun food and, of course, the ubiquitous Cocktail, are perceived by many as synonymous with New Orleans.
 In this course, we will explore the myths and realities of these three key concepts as they apply to food and drink in New Orleans.